corpus-io/tokenize.it-smart-contracts/README.md

 ## EIP-2771

+It is possible to directly use all smart contracts in this project, without going through the platform's frontend at all.
+In order to improve UX, though, a frontend will be offered.
+In order to improve UX even more, the user will not have to pay gas when using this frontend.
+This is achieved through two approaches:

+1. the platform executes transactions like contract deployments
+2. actions concerning our own contracts that require the user's approval are executed as meta-transactions, using EIP-2711
+3. granting allowances on external currencies is possible through EIP-2612 (ERC20Permit), which is widely adopted.
+This is not in the scope of this documentation though.

-Two contracts use a trusted forwarder to implement [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771).
+Two contracts implement [EIP-2771](https://eips.ethereum.org/EIPS/eip-2771), and therefore use a trusted forwarder.
+The forwarder will be set in the constructor and there is no way to change it after deployment.
 The forwarder used will be the openGSN v2 forwarder deployed on mainnet:

 - https://docs-v2.opengsn.org/networks/ethereum/mainnet.html
 - It has been audited and working well for over a year.